A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Extensions

 To allow for unit-specific effects and/or unit/time-specific slopes, one may work with time-differenced or demeaned equations and/or use a computationally simple first-step estimator well suited for heterogeneous/time-varying slope \cite[e.g.,][]{chernozhukov2019inference}.
-Group separation conditions need to be adjusted similarly to what is discussed in \cite{BM2015} 's Supplemental Material, but the main arguments convey.
+Group separation conditions need to be adjusted similarly as discussed in \cite{BM2015} 's Supplementary Material, but the main arguments convey.

 The approach of this paper allows for some degree of asymptotic closeness in group-specific effects.
-Suppose that for all $(g,\widetilde g)\in\set{1,\ldots,G^0}^2$ such that $g\neq \widetilde g$:
+Suppose that, for all $(g,\widetilde g)\in\set{1,\ldots,G^0}^2$ such that $g\neq \widetilde g$,

-for some deterministic sequence $\rho_{NT}\to0$ as $\min(N,T)\to\infty$.
-Then, only the rate conditions in Assumption~\ref{as:tuning_param} have to be adapted to recover the true group memberships with probability approaching one.
-The asymptotic behaviour of the oracle OLS estimator, however, depends on this weak factor property.
+for some deterministic sequence $\rho_{NT,g,\widetilde g}\to0$ as $\min(N,T)\to\infty$.
+Adapting the rate conditions in Assumption~\ref{as:tuning_param}, TPWD may still recover the true group memberships with probability approaching one.
+The asymptotic behaviour of the oracle OLS estimator, however, may be affected by this weak-factors property.